- Research at Western

 Data Management and Technology Planning

 Western Sydney University is committed to being a national leader in enabling research data management.
 Safe storage and back up of your research data is vital to ensure its long term access, security and preservation.

 Once you have a data management plan, see what technology solutions would be of most benefit to your research.
 The University is developing technology solutions dedicated to researchers.
 Check out Connect with Services to find out more about tools for analysis, collaboration and computing.
-If you would like further consultation on your technology options, please contact the University's eResearch Analyst.
+If you would like further consultation on your technology options, please contact Dr Jeff Wang (Intersect eResearch Analyst).

 Standard data management language for research grant applications

-We have developed a standard blurb that can be used when completing research grant applications, with regards to data management and the use of available University offerings.
+We have developed a template blurb that can be used when completing research grant applications, with regards to data management and the use of available University storage options.
+This should be developed with additional details of data management, backup and sharing plans specific to the project and research area.

 The template blurb is as follows: